OfficeDev/Microsoft-Teams-Samples/samples/tab-graph-toolkit/csharp/README.md

 - [Teams](https://teams.microsoft.com) Microsoft Teams is installed and you have an account

 ## Setup

 1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
-  -  Configuring MSAL2.0 Auth Provider
+> NOTE: When you create your app registration, you will create an App ID and App password - make sure you keep these for later.

   - Register your app with Microsoft identity platform via the Azure AD portal
   - Your app must be registered in the Azure AD portal to integrate with the Microsoft identity platform.
 See [Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/graph/auth-register-app-v2).
   - Click on Add a Platform in redirect URI section.